 My poetics has widened, here, to include more space, more primitive sounds and glyphs, less metaphor, less anecdote, more tangential conjugating…

 My poetics, in its growing inclusiveness, is not sad but hopeful.

 The term “conjugation” refers to more than the obvious grammatical movement of pronouns through time (I am / you are / they will be).
 For, in Biology, it also refers to the transfer of information between cells.
-And Conjugation-the new collection of poetry from award-winning poet Phil Hall-sees an open realm where individual letters inside a word are each rolling through their possibilities, from A to Z. Thereby, the language in this, Hall's fourth collection of poetry to be published by BookThug, travels into and out of itself, as he says, “escaping my ego, while revealing, word by slightly different word, my deeper connections and disconnections to things-to what used to be called poetry's ‘subjects.'”
+And Conjugation, the new collection of poetry from award-winning poet Phil Hall, sees an open realm where individual letters inside a word are each rolling through their possibilities, from A to Z. Thereby, the language in this collection travels into and out of itself, as Hall says, “escaping my ego, while revealing, word by slightly different word, my deeper connections and disconnections to things—to what used to be called poetry’s ‘subjects.'”

 As much care was taken with the writing of this collection as the shaping of the poems themselves.
 Replete with images of the natural world and in some cases, the mechanisms that transform it-horses, leaping fish, trees, canals and locks—Conjugation signals a return to the nature/nurture elements that have wound their way through his earlier collections, but also a versed ode to the discouragement that many Canadians have felt about the progression of their country and government over the past number of years.